MediaArea/MediaConch/FuncReqPolicyChecker.md

 #### Standardizing Policy Expressions

-To faciliate interoperability between Preforma's developed Policy Checkers and the Shells of all suppliers, MediaArea proposes that all suppliers collaborate to define a common data expression for policy.
+To faciliate interoperability between PREFORMA's developed Policy Checkers and the Shells of all suppliers, MediaArea proposes that all suppliers collaborate to define a common data expression for policy.
 The policy expression standard to cover a shared registry of technical metadata that shares overlapping scope amongst all supplier policy checkers (for example: policy expressions to test against file size or file name should express those technical concepts identically).
 Additional policies expressions from all Suppliers should share a concept list of operators such as 'must equal', 'greater than', 'matches regex', etc. A common policy expression shall also share methods to define conditional policy checks, for instance to conditionally test if the frame size is 720x576 is the frame rate is 25 fps and to test if the frame size is 720x486 if the frame rate is 30000/1001.

 MediaArea recommends the policy expressions be standardizing with an XML Schema co-defined by all Suppliers, managed with version control in a common GitHub account, and accessible through the documentation of the Open Source Portal.